Plant-Net/LEAPH/EffectorComb/README.md

 ```
 sudo singularity build EffectorComb.simg ./EffectorComb.recipe
 ```
 Then use the container as follows:
-**Copy and paste the URL written on terminal after the application opening**

 ```
 singularity exec ./EffectorComb.simg R -e "shiny::runApp('./')"
 ```
+**Copy and paste the URL written on terminal in your browser**

 ## Use the ```Map your proteins!``` section
 Please, before continuing, use the Python script provided here, ```EC_map_new_candidates.py```, to scale the actual predictions accordingly to be mapped to the background SOM.